TrenMA/trenma.github.io/_pages/about.md

 ---

-I am Tren Ma, a PhD candidate in Financial Econometrics at the University of Glasgow.
-Previously, I obtained my BSc and Med degrees in Mathematics at Hanoi National University of Education and a MRes degree in Economics at the University of Glasgow.
-{: style="text-align: justify"}

-My research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
+Mathematics (BSc, MEd) from Hanoi National University of Education, Economics from the University of Glasgow, I am a finacial economist whose research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
 {: style="text-align: justify"}

 ---